 June 2, 2021 | yourfilter GmbH

-What are the different filter classes and what is behind the standards?
+What different filter classes are there and what is behind the standards?

 Part III - The important standard for filter systems with cleanable filter cartridges and filter plates: DIN EN 60335-2-69

 The filters we have dealt with so far are disposed of after saturation.
-However, there are also filters that are cleaned in the filter system by compressed air and thus have a longer life cycle.
-Depending on the filter quality and material, the filter can withstand hundreds of cleanings.
-The most common designation for these filters is "dust class M" or "BGIA/BIA M".
+But there are also filters that are cleaned in the filter system by compressed air and thus have a longer life cycle.
+Depending on filter quality and material, the filter withstands hundreds of cleanings.
+These filters most often bear the designation "Dust Class M" or "BGIA/BIA M".
 But what does this actually mean?

 There is also a valid standard for this: DIN EN 60335-2-69.
 In this standard, dusts are classified into three different dust classes according to their hazard potential: